Carol Soderlund fabric dyeing workshops

 This is a brand new class!

-Students will be creating a fourth set of color families never previously dyed in Carol’s classes.
+Students will be creating a sixth set of color families never previously dyed in Carol’s classes.
 We will be using some different yellow, red, and blue dyes as primaries than in previous classes, including some fairly new to the marketplace.
 Whether you are brand new to Carol’s process of creating color mixes from pure primary colors, or if you are an experienced dyer wanting a new set of samples, this is your opportunity!

 Dye the color you choose, not the color that chooses you!
 Explore the unlimited number of hues possible by mixing only pure reds, yellows, and blues of Procion MX fiber reactive dye.
 Teams of students will use different sets of primaries that when mixed will yield hundreds of colors in a wide range of values.
 Sharing the results, each student will build a sample book of more than 1,000 dye swatches and their recipes on 100% cotton fabric.
 This book will become an invaluable reference for future dyeing.
 Using the sample book as a guide, each student will apply the basic techniques of dyeing, including dyeing value gradations, over-dyeing, and low water immersion techniques.